CP-TSAI/cpp-boilerplate/readme.md

 ## To do list
 - [x] Meet on 9/24 for part B
-- [ ] Figure out how to use travis, coveralls
+- [x] Figure out how to use travis, coveralls
-- [ ] send a Pull Request to pair B
+- [x] send a Pull Request to pair B
-- [ ] check the Pull Request from pair B
+- [x] check the Pull Request from pair B
 - [ ] cppcheck, cpplint, google test
-- [ ] PID definition